-Dear Kin Pate Date

-Begin with greetings.

-Say how sorry you are to hear about the earthquake.

-Say how good it is that he can carry on with his hobbies.
+Fill in your address Dear Kin Date Begin with greetings.
+Say how sorry you are to hear a bout the earthquake.
+Say how good it is that he can c arry on with his hobbies.
+Say how good it is that he can c carry on with his hobbies.
+Say how good it is that he can c carry on with his hobbies.
+Say how good it is that he can c

-Tell Kin news about school, sports and your hobbies.

-YOUN INENIA

-Fill in your name.